Adventure Will Be Starting In Vancouver On West Coast Tour

 seawall.
 We picked up the #19 bus on West Pender Street and got dropped off in the centre of the park right by the aquarium.
 It was a short walk from there to the seawall.
 We saw a small water park for younger kids, still sparsely attended at this early point in the summer.
 Everyone was enjoying the sunshine.

 Other than the food we brought from cleaning out the fridge at home, we ate out for the full 2 days we were in Vancouver.
 Much of the time, we grabbed quick food that held the hunger at bay but was not really noteworthy.
 As an inveterate contributor to TripAdvisor, David provided feedback on most of the spots but here are my key comments ….

 The little pizza joint, set up like a games room with hundreds of board games, offered a real Italian treat.
+Our friends said that when they went there was a darts board set up, but I couldn’t see one myself.
+I wish there was though, as I would’ve loved to have had a game.
+Maybe I will just have to buy one when we get back after reading the reviews from one hattrick to ensure that we buy the best one.
+Regardless of this, everything else was perfect.
 The pizza reminded us of many we had eaten on our last trip to Italy.
 The prosciutto wrapped buffalo cheese with roma tomatoes drizzled with balsamic vinegar was a great shared starter.

 We passed on Starbucks and tried this coffee spot at a couple of spots around town.
 They have real barristas making capuccino’s complete with foam artwork ontop.
 David brought me my coffee in bed each morning and we spent a few hours under an umbrella with a coffee and no wifi one day (yes – we took a break from out iPads and computers).